What is the Imagine Pittsburg 2030 Plan?

 - Partner with the Business Community

-From 2012 to 2017, Pittsburg experienced approximately $300 million in planned or completed projects.
+From 2012 to 2017, Pittsburg experienced more than $400 million in planned or completed projects.
 Many of these were a direct result of community input received through the Imagine Pittsburg 2030 planning process.

 - Construction of the $80 million Kansas Crossing Casino, along with new Hampton Inn & Suites and La Quinta Inn & Suites properties.